Text consolidated by Valsts valodas centrs (State

 Article 2(18) of Commission Regulation No 651/2014, except for

-the capital companies which were not in difficulty as of 31
+the capital companies which were not in difficulty on 31 December

-December 2019 but became capital companies in difficulty during
+2019, but became the capital companies in difficulty in the

 20. Certification that the capital company has not commenced